noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 Itty and Bitty notice that people are looking out their windows at us, then closing their curtains at the sight of us.

 Skeleton 'Paloma isn't here.
-For the last time, you've got to stop coming around here and scared people.''
+For the last time, you've got to stop coming around here and scaring people.''
 Cowboy 'You need to bring her out, we know she's here.''

 She asks us to escort cowboy out, will give us drinks for it.